Use Proper Pitching Mechanics

 Don’t Overuse Your Arm

 Overusing your arm in softball can lead to some very serious injuries including shoulder, elbow, forearm and wrist tendinitis.
 To prevent harsh injuries, pitchers must know when to sit a game or two out in order to save their arm.
 As a pitcher, if you begin experiencing aching or soreness in your shoulder or arm—sit the game out.
 If not, you could be putting your entire pitching season at risk.
-As a guideline to avoid overusing your arm, we recommend that you consider the chart below:

 Implement Recovery Period